-My landscape paintings of the Maine Coast are generally compact and straightforward in their approach, neither overly decorative nor elaborate.
+My landscape paintings of the Maine Coast are generally compact and straightforward in their approach, neither overly decorative or elaborate.

-Interest in landscape as experience motivates my efforts to paint in a way that feels present in the act of observation .I began painting the Maine landscape while attending Skowhegan in the early eighties..
+Experience motivates me to paint in a way that feels present in the act of observation .I began painting the Maine landscape while attending Skowhegan in the early eighties..
 I have developed a deep and abiding reverence for the landscape, a fundamental fact, central to our being that ties us together.

-I paint a vision of the simple human experience of Maine’s coastal landscape.The intersection of land and water to be evokes the kind of quiet contemplative state that I endeavor to instill in my work.
+I paint the simple human experience of Maine’s coastal landscape.The intersection of land and water to be evokes the kind of quiet contemplative state that I try to instill in my work.
 My subject matter generally eschews the depiction of elements that imply human presence or narrative.

 |The Bangor Daily News on the Gallery Talk at the Wendell Gilley Museum|